Neargye/magic_enum/doc/reference.md

 * Defined in header `<magic_enum/magic_enum_containers.hpp>`

-* Fixed-capacity set of reflected enum values, ordered by `Cmp{}`.
-Comparator must be usable in constant expressions; runtime state is not stored.
+* Fixed-capacity set of reflected enum values.
+Comparator is default-constructed and must work in constant expressions.

-* Uniqueness is based on enum values, so comparator-equivalent values remain distinct and heterogeneous lookup can match more than one value.
+* Distinct enum values remain distinct even if comparator treats them as equivalent.
+Lookup with another key type can match multiple values.

 * Construction from single `E` value is available only for flag enums.